xjz92/Attach-Dictionary/readme.md

     dev.src_lang     dev.trg_lang
     test.src_lang    test.trg_lang

-My rule of thumb for data preprocessing (learned from fairseq's code) is:
+The following data preprocessing should happen first:
+* clean dictionary data and seperate the headwords and definitions into two files
+* The dictionary can be either src_lang to src_lang or src_lang to trg_lang but not trg_lang to trg_lang

-* tokenize data
+* tokenize and/or segment all data excluding the dictionary headword file
-* filter out sentences longer than 80 tokens
-* learn BPE
+* learn BPE from training data
-* apply BPE
+* apply BPE to all files excluding the dictionary headword file
-* do not filter sentences by length again (that is, set `max_train_length` to something very high like 1000; see below).

 ## Usage

 To train a new model:
 * Write a new configuration function in ``configurations.py``
 * Put preprocessed data in ``nmt/data/model_name`` or as configured in ``data_dir`` option in your configuration function
+* Put the name of the processed dictionary headword file in ``src_dict_ent`` and dictionary definition file in ``src_dict_def``
 * Run: ``python3 -m nmt --proto config_name``

 During training, the model is validated on the dev set, and the best checkpoint is saved to ``nmt/saved_models/model_name/model_name-SCORE.pth``.